borntofrappe/playground/borntofrappe/Design Guide/Colors/README.md

 ### Primary

-Starting from the background of the Palenight theme in VSCode and modifying the lightness and saturation values.
+Starting from the background of the Palenight theme in VsCode and modifying the lightness and saturation values.

 ```css
 :root {